Ghost Writer Frequently Asked Questions

 There are no guarantees as to whether a publisher will agree to publish your book, however, the better the proposal, the better your chances of a publishing deal.

-If you want to self-publish your book (either for example, as print-on-demand or as an eBook), I will simply charge a flat fee for writing.
+If you want to self-publish your book, I will simply charge a flat fee for writing.

 How long does it all take?